napari/napari-plugin-engine/docs/usage.rst

 ---------------------------------------

-However, it is more often the case that you will want to *discover* plugins in your environment.  ``naplugi`` provides two ways to discover plugins via two different conventions:
+However, it is more often the case that you will want to *discover* plugins in your environment.  ``napari-plugin-engine`` provides two ways to discover plugins via two different conventions:

 1. `Using package metadata